-- Be currently employed as an addiction counseling professional, and actively working as a counselor for not less than three years prior to receiving the award;
+- be currently employed as an addiction counseling professional, and actively working as a counselor for not less than ten years prior to receiving the award;

-- Preferably, be certified, registered or licensed as an addiction professional, although these qualifications are not mandatory; and
+- be certified, registered or licensed as an addiction professional;

 NAADAC, the Association for Addiction Professionals